tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ### Free quota

-Users who activated COS will receive a certain amount of free standard storage capacity.
+Users who activate COS will receive a certain amount of free standard storage capacity.
 For more information about free quota, see [Free Quota](https://intl.cloud.tencent.com/document/product/436/6240).

 ### Related links